prowriting/prowritingaid.csharp/docs/AsyncSummaryResultApi.md

 <a name="asyncsummaryresultgetresult"></a>
 # **AsyncSummaryResultGetResult**
-> SummaryAnalysisResponse AsyncSummaryResultGetResult (string taskId)
+> AsyncResponseSummaryAnalysisResponse AsyncSummaryResultGetResult (string taskId)